rohit12crj/Study-Notes/Kubernetes/notes.md

 ✅ csi driver & EBS CSI Driver

 ---
-✅ explain network policies & admission controllers & how will u secure backend pods to eb accessible only from frontend pods ?
+✅ explain network policies & admission controllers & how will u secure backend pods are accessible only from frontend pods ?

 ---
 service account